mattpap/masters-thesis/sphinx/src/introduction.rst

 This is one, lets say educational reason, why engineers and scientists should be interested, at least partially, in symbolic methods.
 There is, however, another much more simple reason for this: numerical methods can simply fail to compute correct results.
 Properly implemented symbolic methods do not share this issue, always giving correct answers.
-Although, they need more time, then numerical methods, to find a solution.
+They need, however, more time to find a solution, than numerical methods.

-We should, however, remember that usually only small instances of particular, interesting problems can be solved using symbolic methods.
-The Optimal solution is to combine both kinds of methods, using symbolic algorithms as long as it is feasible, for example to pre--process equations of a problem, to make them more easily solvable numerically, and then solve them using validated numerical methods.
+We should remember that usually only small instances of particular, interesting problems can be solved using symbolic methods.
+The optimal solution is to combine both kinds of methods, taking advantage of symbolic algorithms as long as it is feasible, for example to pre--process equations of a problem to make them more easily solvable numerically, and then solve them using validated numerical methods.

 Symbolic manipulation systems